 Submit a physical or digital copy of the class roster (including student ID numbers for all students completing the exam at the Testing Center) and the Testing Services Proctor Request Form to the Testing Center prior to the exam date.

-For instructors using a Testing Center for a large number of students (10 or more at the Oregon City and Harmony Campuses and 5 or more at the Wilsonville Campus), the instructor must:
+For instructors using a Testing Center for a large number of students (10 or more), the instructor must:

 Contact the Testing Center at least a week in advance if possible to determine whether accommodations can be made for a large group.